typestack/routing-controllers/README.md

 * Take a look on samples in [./sample](https://github.com/pleerock/routing-controllers/tree/master/sample) for more examples of usage.
+* Take a look on [routing-controllers with express](https://github.com/pleerock/routing-controllers-express-demo) which is using routing-controllers.
+* Take a look on [routing-controllers with koa](https://github.com/pleerock/routing-controllers-koa-demo) which is using routing-controllers.
-* Take a look on [node-microservice-demo](https://github.com/swimlane/node-microservice-demo) which is using this library.
+* Take a look on [node-microservice-demo](https://github.com/swimlane/node-microservice-demo) which is using routing-controllers.

 ## Release notes